vvanpo/etiketfs/README.md

 * *Selection*: An immutable unordered subset of files in the filesystem.

 * *Sort*: An operation applied to a selection, accepting a metadata property common to files to return an ordered list of files.
-Similar to filters, sort operations are typed and updated reactively.

 * *Storage*: The underlying interface responsible for file and metadata persistence.

+## To-dos

+* Reactive updates in the selection and sorted selection interfaces triggered by state changes.
+This can be caused by changes in the input selection (i.e. a file that is in the output selection is removed from the input selection, or a file is added to the input selection that would not be filtered out), or a change to the metadata values filtered on (i.e. a file in the input selection that is filtered out updates to be included, or a file that is include no longer should be).

+* Provide support for writing to open files.
+Format identification and property parsing/calculation would need to be done lazily, as it is an I/O and computationally expensive process.